 - Have food brought and left at your closed door on paper plates and disposal silverware.
-Have a trash can and garage bag outside of your door for easy disposal.
+Have a trash can and garbage bag outside of your door for easy disposal.

 - Use your phone to call or text your family to bring items you need to your door.
 Use your phone to video chat with children who may not understand why you are isolated.

 - If your family has to have contact with you, make sure that both of you are wearing a mask, covering the nose and mouth.

 - Monitor your symptoms.
 If you notice a worsening of symptoms such as worsening fever, increased cough, or shortness of breath, please notify Occupational/Student Health.
 If your symptoms become unmanageable or severe, please go to your nearest emergency department.
 Call the emergency department before you go to let them know you have tested positive for COVID-19 so they can prepare for your arrival.
 If you must call an ambulance, please inform them of your COVID-19 results.

 - If you are admitted to the hospital, please contact Occupational/Student Health as soon as possible.

 The prospect of isolating from your family may seem a little daunting but there are preparations you can make ahead of time to make the experience easier.

 - Identify a place — a separate bedroom and bathroom — you can isolate in.
 If you do not have a spare bedroom and bathroom, it’s important for you to stay quarantined in a designated spot for the duration of the illness.
 Everyone else in the family should avoid the area at all times.Think about what your family would need in terms of food and medication to quarantine for 14 days.